 Sunscreen; It is recommended that sunscreen be applied before your child leaves for school.
-Sunscreen may be carried in backpacks or sent in with the student for the teacher to re-apply; the bottle must be clearly marked with the student's name.
+Sunscreen may be carried in backpacks or sent in with the student for the teacher to re-apply; the bottle or SPF stick must be clearly marked with the student's name.
 Sunscreen may not be shared between students due to potential allergies.